christian-marie/talk-roundtrip/slides.md

                <*> parseMany p
 ```

-# Invertible Syntax Descriptions: way of the get/put

-## It would be nice if...
+# It would be nice if...

 ```haskell
 combined :: Unicorn x => x a -> x (List a)